-Sporadic closures on eastbound I-90 after nearly 50 cars spin out in heavy, wet snow
+Sporadic closures on I-90 after nearly 50 cars spin out in heavy, wet snow

 Drivers should familiarize themselves with the state’s tips for winter driving before heading into the mountains, said Summer Derrey, a spokesperson for the Washington State Department of Transportation.

-Twenty-three inches of snow have fallen on the pass since Friday.
+As of 3 p.m.
+Saturday, nearly two feet of snow have fallen on the pass in the past 24 hours.
 Heavy snow conditions are expected to continue through Monday morning, according to the National Weather Service.

 “We want everyone to get where they want to go, but the weather types were right on this one,” Bryant said.
 Drivers should check the state transportation department’s traffic alerts for the most up-to-date road closures.